China stocks surge on Xi-Biden meeting, pro-growth policies

-SHANGHAI, Nov 15 (Reuters) - China stocks closed up for a third straight session on Tuesday, led by semiconductor and internet companies on signs of easing China-U.S. tensions after a meeting between U.S. President Joe Biden and Chinese leader Xi Jinping, while Beijing's latest supportive steps also lifted sentiment.
+SHANGHAI, Nov 15 (Reuters) - China stocks closed higher for a third straight session on Tuesday on signs of easing geopolitical tensions after a meeting between U.S. President Joe Biden and Chinese leader Xi Jinping, while Beijing's latest supportive steps also lifted sentiment.

 ** The blue-chip CSI 300 Index .CSI300 ended higher 1.9%, and the Shanghai Composite Index .SSEC added 1.6%.